Meeting Needs of Pediatric Patients in Grades K-12 with Telehealth: A Case Study

 DOI:

-ConV2X, telehealth and medicine, Pediatric Patients, telehealth in schools, telemedicine in schools, telehealth in school case study, FERPA, medical care in schools, access to care, health equity and inclusion, Spanish speaking students and healthcare, bi-lingual primary care clinics, bi-lingual healthcare, Hazel Health, Robla School District CA
+ConV2X, telehealth and medicine, Pediatric Patients, telehealth in schools, telemedicine in schools, telehealth in school case study, FERPA, medical care in schools, access to care, health equity and inclusion, Spanish speaking students and healthcare, bi-lingual primary care clinics, bi-lingual healthcare, Hazel Health, Robla School District CAAbstract

 Viewers will gain a deep understanding of school setting and challenges schools can meet medical needs.
 Topics will include FERPA and HIPAA rules and regulations, proper consent for medical care in schools, understanding how enrollment and engagement affects access, reimbursement challenges and engagement with local resources and primary care clinics to identify gaps in care.